lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 in a minimal, almost « bare » computing approach

-- I did not work go beyond the basic UI/UX
+- I did not go beyond the basic UI/UX
 - instead, I wanted to take the time to search for the each new dot as it appeared on the screen
-- accessing the artwork details through the browser console to learn about the artwork
+- accessing the artwork details through the browser console to learn about it
 - and foraging around the fur patches to find my way

-### Rituals (no slide change)
+### Rituals

-It was only while I was doing it, that I realised how much this approach neared a ritual
+It was only while I was doing it, that I realised how ritualistic it felt

-- searching for my paths
 - carefully placing a needle for each artwork onto the map

-I felt an **agency** both upon the history and the geography of public art made by womxn
+- I felt an **agency** both upon the history and the geography of public art made by womxn

-It seemed almost necessary to share this feeling with others
+- It seemed almost necessary to share this feeling with others

 ### Participatory activation